Icelanders have voiced their opposition to the impending deportations of three asylum seekers who have made lives from themselves in Iceland.

 “I have waited many years for a response [to my asylum application] and in that time, I have tried to integrate into life in Iceland today,” he said.
 “Today, I have a good job, I’m trying to learn Icelandic, and have plenty of friends whom I love.”

-Vísir reports that the National Queer Organisation has issued a statement condemning the deportations of Martin Omolu and Amír Shókrgózar, the former of whom faces persecution for his homosexuality in his home country, Nigeria, while Amír has worked tirelessly within the Natioanl Queer Organisation since shortly after he arrived.
+Vísir reports that the National Queer Organisation has issued a statement condemning the deportations of Amír Shókrgózar, and another individual who faces persecution for his homosexuality in his home country, Nigeria, while Amír has worked tirelessly within the National Queer Organisation since shortly after he arrived.

 “The Directorate of Immigration denied both of them substantial review of their cases on the grounds that they were already granted asylum in Italy,” a statement from the organisation reads in part.
 “Nothing waits for them in Italy, neither work nor shelter nor a social safety net, and in their home countries their lives are directly threatened.
 It must also be pointed out that in Italy, homosexuals still experience a high level of prejudice, even attacks, due to their orientation, and this is exacerbated by them being refugees.”